NDTV: 1998–2003: Rupert Murdoch and Star News

 In the partnership, NDTV was given editorial independence, and produced the entire editorial content including in its packaging and presentation.
-It was noted that the channel occasional used its own branded equipment such as microphones with NDTV imprints, without any dispute.
+It was noted that the channel occasionally used its own branded equipment such as microphones with NDTV imprints, without any dispute.
 Under the agreement, the profits belonged to Star News and NDTV was paid a fee which began with US$10 million under an escalation clause and reserved intellectual property rights over its productions.
 This arrangement reportedly became an issue of contention between the sales team of Star India which were under pressure to generate revenues and NDTV which intended to maintain in its editorial independence.
 In 2000, the NDTV news bulletin on Star Plus was removed, which was speculated to have been a signifier of the closeted conflict.

 In an anecdotal testimony, Peter Mukerjea who was CEO of Star India between 1999 and 2007, states that an advertiser with the network who was the chairman of a major textile company had complained to him about a news report about environmental issues in a town which operated one of their plants and held Star India responsible for the reporters not taking into account the views of the company.
 Star News covered the 2002 Gujarat riots with investigative reports, in-depth analyses and live reporting of events.
 The channel's coverage resulted in it being blacked out for a day by the Gujarat Government under Narendra Modi.
-The censorship came a day after the Minister of Law, Arun Jaitley had accused "some networks" of conspiracy against the government on a live telecast of Zee News, a network that had assured him that they weren't such a networks on the same telecast.
+The censorship came a day after the Minister of Law, Arun Jaitley had accused "some networks" of conspiracy against the government on a live telecast of Zee News, a network that had assured him that they were not such networks on the same telecast.

 In 2002, Star was willing to continue the contract but without complete editorial control being granted to NDTV which was unacceptable to the Roys.
 In the end, the negotiations between NDTV and Star India fell apart and the contract was not renewed.
 NDTV kept producing news segments for Star News till 31 March 2003.
 The company's unwillingness to succumb to government pressure or pro right wing editorial intervention from Rupert Murdoch, cemented his decision to exit the partnership as well.
 Murdoch went on secure a partnership with the Anandabazar Patrika Group for Star News, which was converted into a Hindi language news channel, and was noted to have become far less critical in its news coverage following the transition.